lachrist/aran/README.md

 console.log(result)
 ```

 Note that JavaScript features dynamic code evaluation through the infamous `eval` function and the `Function` constructor.
-Consequently, as shown in the above snippet, Aran has to be run along the code being analyzed to intercept and transform every bit of JavaScript code.
-Having application code evaluated without resorting to `Aran` will compromise the validity of the application's analysis.
-It is the responsibility of the user to make sure that dynamic code evaluation eventually resort to `Aran`.
+Consequently, as shown in the above snippet, Aran has been designed to be run along the code being instrumented which enables to intercept and transform every bit of JavaScript code being evaluated at runtime.
+Aran is sufficiently robust to be used for security purposes however be aware that unintercepted code have the ability to mess things up.
+For instance running `delete window.Aran` cannot be good for Aran's health.

 ## Demonstration

 Download the files `demo/demo.html` and `demo/bundle.js` and put them into the same directory.
 Then simply open `demo.html` with a recent version of Firefox.
+The master text field allows you to specify the parameters `sandbox`, `hooks` and `traps` using the variable `exports`.
+Input the code you want to instrument in the target text field.

 <img src="demo.png" align="center" alt="demo" title="Demonstration"/>

 ## Sandbox